|

 The key problem for Red Bull in 2007 was reliability, or rather the lack of it.
 The main problem was the transmission, but there were also retirements due to the brakes, hydraulics, driveshaft and differential.
 It comes as no surprise that the RB3 was one of the most unreliable cars out there, completing only 74% of the season's race laps.

-Newey was both baffled and frustrated by the failures: "We've had a lot of reoccurring problems," he said, "which is always the thing in F1 which is not excusable.
+Newey was baffled and frustrated by the failures: "We've had a lot of reoccurring problems," he said, "which is always the thing in F1 which is not excusable.
 Problems do happen, but the golden rule is making sure they don't happen again, and we didn't achieve that.
 Is it manufacturing, quality control or packaging?
 Tick all the boxes really".

 Whereas the Austrian team should have been capable of mixing it with the midfield group, with Williams and Renault, it struggled, scoring just 6 points in the first 9 races.
 Both drivers profited from the freak race in Germany, giving the team it's only double points finish, indeed, one of only four double finishes, of the entire season.

 There was a late-season improvement following the test at Jerez, which saw points scored in three successive races, but it was too little too late.
-Coulthard finished the season in tenth place in the Drivers' Championship with 14 points, while Webber finished twelfth on ten.
+Coulthard finished the season in tenth place with 14 points, while Webber finished twelfth on ten.
 In the Constructors' Championship, the team finished fifth, an improvement on 2006, but, in all honesty, not where the Austrian outfit expected to be and not where it ought to be considering its budget.

 For 2008, Coulthard and Webber were both retained, with Swiss newcomer Sebastien Buemi recruited as test driver.
 With several other key appointments, most notably Newey's former colleague Geoff Willis, it was widely expected the team would make a serious step forward.